 * *Also please note that if items are left in the property after the cancellation date, in many cases, according to the contract, the landlord is entitled to charge double the rent payable for each day the items remain in the property as a penalty.

-Other Costs (due to actual damage on the property):
+Other costs will be deducted according to actual damage and will depend on the condition.

 Typical chargeable property damages include: